pranav-kural/transacai-docs/CONTRIBUTING.md

 ## Code Style

-We follow a specific code style in QvikChat documentation to maintain consistency and readability.
+We follow a specific code style in Transac AI documentation to maintain consistency and readability.
 Please make sure to adhere to the following guidelines:

 - Use meaningful variable and function names.
 - Indent code using spaces, not tabs.
 Use prettier to format your code if possible.